This policy explains how we collect, use, store, and protect your personal information when you interact with Project Access.

 Our lawful basis for processing is legitimate interests.

-We use Google Analytics to collect anonymous data about the users of our sites such as how often they visit, what pages they visit, what time they visit, how long the stay and what country they are visiting from.
+We use Google Analytics to collect anonymous data about the users of our Site such as:

-To learn how Google uses data collected from our Site please see the following link: https://policies.google.com/privacy/partners?hl=en-GB&gl=uk.
+To learn how Google uses data collected from our Site, please see the following link:

-You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.
+You can opt out of the creation of a user profile, Hotjar’s storing of data about your usage of our site, and Hotjar’s use of tracking cookies on other websites by following this opt-out link:

 Your personal data has only been collected, utilised or shared by Project Access if: